DanielLarsenNZ/gameon/server/README.md

 Before you run locally you will need to:

 1. Add new lines to `/deploy/run-dapr-local.ps1` to build and run the Service.
 Choose a new unused port for the new service.
 1. Update `Properties/launchSettings.json` to only startup on HTTP and to use the port you chose in the previous step.
+See [How to change the port number for Asp.Net core app?]

 ## Links & references